hupiat/Form-Hooks/README.md

 // Validation schema are made using a mix of Yup (https://github.com/jquense/yup)
 // and boolean functions like (object: T) => boolean

+// Validation will be triggered only when the object is updated

 useFormValidation: <T extends object>(
 	schema: FormValidationSchema<T>,
 	object: T